itsRems/bolt/README.md

 # Preface

-💁 I strongly believe the problem I was trying to solve has been solved by the [oRPC](https://orpc.unnoq.com/) library.
+💁 I strongly believe the problem I was trying to solve with bolt has been solved by the [oRPC](https://orpc.unnoq.com/) library.
 I likely won't keep updating bolt and will use oRPC for future projects.
 If you've ever given bolt a try, thanks !

 # Bolt TS - Modular, typed REST API framework for NodeJS